 How Propaganda is Used as a Psychological Tool During War-Times?

-Adolf Hitler, in his book Mein Kampf, dedicated a section to discussing war propaganda.
-In it, he wrote, "The function of propaganda is, for example, not to weigh and ponder the rights of different people, but exclusively to emphasize the one right which it has set out to argue for.
+"The function of propaganda is, for example, not to weigh and ponder the rights of different people, but exclusively to emphasize the one right which it has set out to argue for.
 Its task is not to make an objective study of the truth, in so far as it favors the enemy, and then set it before the masses with academic fairness; its task is to serve our own right, always and unflinchingly."

 Propaganda as a Psychological Tool